pombredanne/centidb/docs/index.rst

 **centidb** is a small library compromising between the minimalism of key/value stores and the convenience of SQL.
-It augments any store offering an ordered-map interface to add support for keys composed of tuples rather than bytestrings, and effortless maintenance of secondary indices.
+It augments any store offering an ordered-map interface to add support for keys composed of tuples rather than bytestrings, and easy maintenance of secondary indices.

 There is no fixed value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever suits a project.
 Batch compression